 Following in golden footsteps

-Following in the footsteps of her former team-mate and landlady Amy Williams, Lizzy Yarnold dominated the women’s Olympic skeleton competition on the Sanki sliding track at Sochi 2014, to maintain Team GB’s run of success in the event.
-She had been clear favourite going into the Winter Games, having dominated the FIBT World Cup that season and winning the overall World Cup.
-And in Sochi, the 26-year-old from Kent accumulated a huge lead over the four runs to beat her American rival Noelle Pikus-Pace by a huge margin of 0.97 seconds.
+Picking up where her former team-mate and landlady Amy Williams left off, Yarnold dominated the women’s Olympic skeleton competition at the Sanki Sliding Centre at Sochi 2014, maintaining Team GB’s run of success in the event.
+She had been clear favourite going into the Winter Games, having dominated the FIBT World Cup that season and won the overall World Cup.
+And in Sochi, the 26-year-old from Kent was in a class of her own over the four runs, beating her American rival Noelle Pikus-Pace by a huge margin of 0.97 seconds.

-Lizzy Yarnold is a product of the successful British skeleton programme which has placed an athlete on the podium at every Olympics since it returned to the Olympic programme in 2002.
-She was inspired to become an Olympian after watching Denise Lewis win the heptathlon at the Sydney Olympic Games in 2000.
-In 2008, aged 19, she took up skeleton after a talent identification programme for girls.
-Renting lodgings in Bath from 2010 Olympic champion Amy Williams, who retired in January 2012, Lizzy learned from the best.
+Yarnold is a product of the successful British skeleton programme that has placed an athlete on the podium at every Olympics since the event returned to the Olympic programme in 2002.
+She was inspired to become an Olympian after watching Denise Lewis win the heptathlon at Sydney 2000.
+In 2008, aged 19, she took up skeleton thanks to a talent identification programme for girls.
+Renting lodgings in Bath from 2010 Olympic champion Williams, who retired in January 2012, Yarnold learned from the best.

 Fast track to success

-It was no surprise to see Yarnold selected as the Team GB flag bearer on 23rd February 2014 at the Sochi 2014 Closing Ceremony.
-Looking ahead, the British athlete has stated her desire to become the spokeswoman for winter sports in her country in the years to come.
-Her success at the Sanki Sliding Centre and the way she has embraced the spirit of the Games by sharing her experience and her emotions is sure to help inspire a new generation of Britons to try skeleton and other winter sports.
+It was no surprise to see Yarnold selected as the flagbearer for Great Britain at the Sochi 2014 Closing Ceremony, with the British athlete keen to become the spokeswoman for winter sports in her country.
+Her success at the Sanki Sliding Centre and the way she embraced the spirit of the Games is indeed sure to help inspire a new generation of Britons to try skeleton and other winter sports.